Our 2025 Home Solar Performance: 5 Years of Real Data

 FAQ

-Ours produced 8,624 kWh in 2025 — roughly what a typical German household consumes in a year.
-For us that’s no longer enough, since adding an EV pushed our annual consumption to over 10,700 kWh.
-We have 9.45 kWp installed; a typical single-family home in Germany can fit 10–12 kWp depending on roof size and orientation.
-The theoretical benchmark for a well-sited system is around 1,000–1,200 kWh per kWp installed.
+In 2025, ours produced 8,624 kWh, which is roughly what a typical German household consumes in a year, especially when using a heat pump for heating the house.
+However, this is no longer enough for us since adding an electric vehicle (EV) has increased our annual consumption to over 10,700 kWh.
+We have 9.45 kWp installed, whereas a typical single-family home in Germany can accommodate 10–12 kWp, depending on the size and orientation of the roof.
+The theoretical benchmark for an optimally located system is around 1,000–1,200 kWh per kWp installed.

 Is a battery worth adding to a home solar system?

-For us, clearly yes.
-Without a battery we’d self-consume maybe 25–35% of what we produce — the rest goes to the grid at the low feed-in rate.
-With our 10.5 kWh battery we’re at 66.8%.
-It shifts solar production from midday, when we don’t need it, to mornings and evenings, when we do.
-Five years in, that call still looks right.
+For us, the answer is clearly yes.
+Without a battery, we would only be able to self-consume 25–35% of what we produce; the rest would go to the grid at the low feed-in rate.
+With our 10.5 kWh battery, however, we’re at 66.8%.
+It shifts solar production from midday, when we don’t need it, to the morning and evening, when we do.
+Five years on, that decision still looks right.

 How much money can a home solar system save per year in Germany?